Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/PatternOfInterview.md

 5 mins.
 Get clear understanding of the system.
 Functional - core feature.
 Ask the question like _Does the system need to do X?_ and _User should be able to do ?_ Come to the prioritized list of the core features.

 All the systems has hundreds of features we need to prioritize top 3 and make a working system.
-In the list if there is more requirements then it is not good and interviewer evaluate on the ability to focus what matters.
+In the list if there is more requirements than it is not good and interviewer evaluate on the ability to focus what matters.

 Desiging twitter - User should be able to post tweets, User should be able to follow the users, Users should be able to see tweets from users they follow.